SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 documentation and presentation, whilst also retaining congruence with art itself.

-## What can I use the RC for?

-Research Catalogue has been used for publishing articles, project documentation, dissertations, thesis works, peer reviewed journal publications and course materials within the field of Artistic Research.
-It has also been used as a collaboration and communication tool in workshops, seminars and conferences.

 ## Why use RC ?

 In the Research Catalogue's editors, authors can combine different media and tailor the layout in which these materials are presented, depending on the needs of the project.
 In the RC: